Person reviewing credit report deciding whether to pay off collections or wait for them to age off

 Which Credit Scoring Model Does Your Lender Actually Use?

 The scoring model your lender pulls determines whether paying off a collection will help your score at all.
-This is one of the most overlooked factors in the pay off collections or wait debate.
+This is one of the most overlooked variables in the pay-or-wait decision.
 FICO Score 8 is still used by the vast majority of consumer lenders, despite newer versions being available since 2014 and 2020.

 Mortgage lenders, however, are required by Fannie Mae and Freddie Mac to use specific older FICO versions: FICO Score 2 (Experian), FICO Score 4 (TransUnion), and FICO Score 5 (Equifax).
 These legacy models treat paid collections less favorably than FICO 9.
 According to Fannie Mae’s Selling Guide, lenders must use the middle score from all three bureau pulls for qualification.
 This means paying off a collection may not improve your mortgage score as much as you expect, even if your FICO 9 improves.
 Understanding these hidden factors is part of what drives quiet credit score damage that most people miss.